Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Evaluation

-Another important point is relative to the way of calculating the performance parameters.
-The popularity of different domain in the Alexa 10K domain is different, meaning that in the normal operation of a browser some domain will repeat more frequently that some other. moreover, the prevalence of AdTrackers have also large variation with some, like google analytic and ad services, appearing much more frequently that that some less used trackers.
-When we calculate the performance over the flow of incoming websites, we are introducing a bias related to the difference in popularity and prevalence of first domains and AdTracker, {\em i.e.}, the impact on performance of detecting correctly a popular AdTracker is much higher than detecting a more anecdotal one.
-An less bias approach will consist of giving the same weight to all sub-domains, whether they are popular or not, and to evaluate the performance over all potential AdTrackers rather than doing it over the set of trackers observed during a browsing experience.
-Unfortunately almost all papers in the literature adopt the first approach, rather the less biased and more correct second approach.
-The result of this practice that the high level performance reported in the literature are difficult to interpret and to compare, as we do not know if the very good performance is resulting from the popularity bias, or from the real good performance of the classifier.
-Moreover, using the second approach will let to lower classification performance.
+Another major point is relative to the way of calculating the performance metrics.
+The popularity of websites is highly skewed, {\em i.e.}, in the normal operation of a browser some target domains will appear much more frequently than others.
+Moreover, some AdTrackers are much more prevalent than others, {\em e.g.}, Google Analytic is appearing much more frequently than some less used AdTrackers.
+These two nonuniformity introduce a bias when we calculate the performance over the flow of incoming websites, {\em i.e.}, the impact on the performance of detecting correctly a popular AdTracker is much higher than detecting a less popular one.
+A less biased approach will consist of giving the same weight to all sub-domains, whether they are popular or not, and to evaluate the performance over all potential AdTrackers rather than doing it over the set of AdTrackers observed during a browsing experience.
+Unfortunately, almost all papers in the literature adopt the first approach, rather than the less biased second approach.
+This results into difficulty in interpreting and comparing the high-level of performance reported in the literature, as we do not know if the very good performance is resulting from the popularity bias, or from the good performance of the classifier.
+Moreover, the second approach tends to reduce classification performance.
+This bias is also extended to techniques that use individual graphs for each website instead of a single global graph like in \cite{sjosten2020filter,iqbal2020adgraph}.
+In such cases, the same tracker appears several times for different websites, its metrics repeat several times in the learning set, and biases strongly the learning algorithms.